 VI.
 Patient Rights.

 - Right to Receive a Notice of Privacy Practices.
 No later than the date of the first delivery of health care services, a patient has the right to receive a Notice of Privacy Practices containing a description of (a) the uses and disclosures of PHI that may be made by a covered health care component of the University, (b) the covered component's duties with regard to PHI, and (c) the rights afforded to patients.
 The Notice of Privacy Practices is provided by the applicable covered health care component.

 - Right to Access PHI.
-A patient has a right to inspect and receive a copy of his or her PHI that is used to make decisions about the patient for as long as the University maintains the information, except for information specifically exempted from disclosure to the patient by HIPAA.
+A patient has a right to inspect and receive a copy of their PHI that is used to make decisions about the patient for as long as the University maintains the information, except for information specifically exempted from disclosure to the patient by HIPAA.
 A patient must make a request for such access to the applicable covered health care component.

 - Right to Request an Amendment of PHI.
 A patient has a right to request an amendment of PHI contained in designated records sets.
 A covered health care component is not required to grant the request for amendment and may deny the request under specified circumstances.

 - Right to an Accounting of Disclosures.
 A patient has the general right to receive an accounting of disclosures of PHI in the six years prior to the request.
 A patient must make a request for a list of disclosures to the applicable covered health care component.

 - Right to Request Restrictions on release of PHI.